 With Black Friday and Cyber Monday coming up soon there will be plenty of amazing deals to be had.
 Lots of the big retailers get involved with huge price drops and special discounts especially on big ticket items like electrical items and kitchen appliances.
 Amazon is also really good for finding bargains on lots of different products.
 Be aware though that some retailers will bump up the prices of certain items before Black Friday.
 Do your research and take a note of prices so you know you are getting a genuine bargain.

 You can use loyalty points towards paying for your gifts or food.
 Boot’s Advantage points can be used towards buying gifts such as perfume or gift sets.
-You can even use your Nectar points towards your Sainsbury’s shopping bill.
-Nectar currently have their Double Up event which means you can exchange your nectar points for a voucher worth twice their value.
-Last year I used it towards a toy for Noah’s Christmas and this year I might exchange it for some Festive homeware.
+You can even use the points you collect at the supermarket such as Nectar, Tesco’s Clubcard, Asda Rewards, etc towards your Christmas food shopping bill.

 Don’t buy from the first store that you find an item in.
 Shop around online looking for the best price.
 Once you have found the best price, use any discount codes that might give you money off or even free delivery.

 Instead of buying people gifts that will be shoved into the back of a cupboard and forgotten about why not make something for them instead?
 You could bake some cakes or biscuits, make a tea cup candle or even a voucher that they can redeem from you such as babysitting, cooking dinner, etc.